-The Anglicare Children's Homes, Foster Care and Out-of-Home Care Records collection includes records from the Church of England Children's Homes, Home Mission Society and Charlton Homes, as well as some records relating to group homes and foster care.
+The Anglicare Children's Homes, Foster Care and Out-of-Home Care Records collection includes records from the Church of England Homes and Sydney Anglican Home Mission Society, as well as some records relating to group homes and foster care.
 The collection also includes records from some Homes not operated by Anglicare, Church of England Homes or Sydney Anglican Home Mission Society.
 The collection dates from 1920s to 2010s.

 Access to information contained in these records is restricted to ex-clients, or to a member of an ex-client's family providing they have the written permission of that person.
-Before information is given out it is checked for anything which may cause distress and if necessary a counsellor is called in.
+Support can be provided to people as they access their records.
 People applying to get access to information must provide proof of identity.

-The main committees running children's homes with the support of the Anglican Diocese were Church of England Homes and the Anglican Home Mission Society.
-The Anglican Home Mission Society changed its name to Anglicare in 1997.
-Anglicare Welfare Services was part of Anglicare, as were organisations such as Charlton Youth Services, Care Force and Carramar Adoption Agency.
+The main committees running children's homes with the support of the Anglican Diocese were Church of England Homes and the Sydney Anglican Home Mission Society.
+The Sydney Anglican Home Mission Society changed its name to Anglicare in 1997.

 Sources used to compile this entry: Annual report of the Home Mission Society of the Diocese of Sydney, Home Mission Society (NSW), 1912-1971; 'Control of Church Homes: Bishop Hilliard's Comment', The Sydney Morning Herald, 2 September 1945, http://trove.nla.gov.au/ndp/del/article/17952158; Anderson, Donald George, 'The bishop's society, 1856 to 1958: a history of the Sydney Anglican Home Mission Society', Department of History and Politics, University of Wollongong, PhD thesis, 1990.
-Also available at http://ro.uow.edu.au/theses/1440/; Annual Report, Church of England Homes, c1908-1984; Church of England Homes (ed.), The Pleader: The organ of the Church of England Homes, 1916-1972, 8 pp; 'The New Charlton: "Milleewa Changes Hands"', Home Mission Society Action, no. 5, December 1966; 'The Pulpit: Home Missions', The Sydney Morning Herald, http://trove.nla.gov.au/ndp/del/article/18004930; Thinee, Kristy and Bradford, Tracy, Connecting Kin: Guide to Records, A guide to help people separated from their families search for their records [completed in 1998], New South Wales Department of Community Services, Sydney, New South Wales, 1998, http://nma.gov.au/blogs/inside/files/2011/02/connectkin_guide1.pdf; This entry has been updated with information received from the record holders as part of the Records Access Documentation grants.
-The source documents are held in the eScholarship Research Centre files at the University of Melbourne; Correspondence with the staff of Anglicare Out-of-Home Care Services, 2011-2014; Correspondence with Anglicare staff in 2017, 2019 and 2020.
+Also available at http://ro.uow.edu.au/theses/1440/; Annual Report, Church of England Homes, c1908-1984; Church of England Homes (ed.), The Pleader: The organ of the Church of England Homes, 1916-1972, 8 pp; 'The New Charlton: "Milleewa Changes Hands"', Home Mission Society Action, no. 5, December 1966; 'The Pulpit: Home Missions', The Sydney Morning Herald, http://trove.nla.gov.au/ndp/del/article/18004930; Thinee, Kristy and Bradford, Tracy, Connecting Kin: Guide to Records, A guide to help people separated from their families search for their records [completed in 1998], New South Wales Department of Community Services, Sydney, New South Wales, 1998, https://clan.org.au/wp-content/uploads/2020/10/connectkin_guide.pdf; This entry has been updated with information received from the record holders as part of the Records Access Documentation grants.
+The source documents are held at the University of Melbourne; Correspondence with the staff of Anglicare Out-of-Home Care Services, 2011-2014; Correspondence with Anglicare staff in 2017, 2019 and 2020.